 Derro: "[T]hey venture out upon the surface of the earth at night through secret shaft openings to steal and kidnap humans for slaves.
 Rumor says that some humans are actually eaten as well....The derroes are said to have a major stronghold somewhere deep beneath the ground, and there their savants plot and scheme to devastate the upper world and enslave all mankind."
-These rumors were conclusively proven by Richard Sharpe Shaver, but he, like David Icke and the Room 237ers after him, has gone sadly unheeded.
+These rumors were conclusively proven by Richard Sharpe Shaver, but he, like the Flat Earthers and Room 237ers after him, has gone sadly unheeded.

 Elementals: "On the elemental plane of earth there exists a boss rumored to be of astounding size."
 "The ruler of all fire elementals is reported to be known as the tyrant."
 "It is possible that [the water elementals] are ruled by a god-like king."
 That the air elementals have a queen who is "both powerful and has certain magical abilities" does not, according to the text, seem to be in any doubt.

 Eye of Fear and Flame: "It is said that the eyes of fear and flame were either created by the chaotic evil gods for the destruction of lawfuls, or by the lawful/neutral gods for their testing.
 The truth is hidden.
 It is rumoured that only about twenty of these creatures exist."

 Fire Snake: "It is conjectured that fire snakes are larval salamanders."

 Flying Turtles (Palladium Fantasy): "An extremely rare creature that myth says led mankind from barbarism to the beginning of civilization."
 Seems legit.